linode/docs/docs/products/tools/marketplace/guides/mainconcept-ffmpeg-plugins/index.md

 - [MainConcept's official documentation on FFmpeg Plugins](https://www.mainconcept.com/ffmpeg)

-For support regarding the tool or software itself, use the information in the sidebar to contact their support or search the [MainConcept community forum](https://forum.mainconcept.com/).
+For support regarding the tool or software itself, use the information in the sidebar to contact MainConcept's support or search the [MainConcept community forum](https://forum.mainconcept.com/).

 {{< content "marketplace-update-note-shortguide">}}